 If a couple reaches a roadblock and cannot create a vision of the future that works well for both parties, then seeking out a third party and committing to spending some time, relatively short in comparison to the expected longevity ahead, is a practical solution.

 It is a strange and unexpected truth that we as humans never stop growing.
 Yes we grow “old”er but we also grow in wisdom.
 The surprise in the package of aging is that healthy emotional survival depends on greater acceptance of our imperfect selves and by extension, imperfections in others.
 When we are young adults, we think we can create the perfect twosome – you complete me!
 When we mature into the older us, we need to create something more complex, flaws and all – compatibility and respectfulness, maybe more space, maybe more closeness.
 The “mature” couple has baggage yes, but they also have experience.
-How to harness both to create the best future union?
+How to harness both to create the best future union and your empty nest?
 A pretty tall order but this is a creative and profound process, as rich and deep in human experience as any and when shared, can be the strongest foundation for the next chapters of the shared life – the Mature Coupledom safely housed on a solid foundation for the future journeys that lie ahead.

 ©Jill Edelman, M.S.W., L.C.S.W.
 2019